SEN Information Report (‘Centre Offer’)

-- What training have the staff, supporting children and young people with SEND, had or are having?
+What training has the staff, supporting children and young people with SEND, had or are having?

 All teachers are teachers of SEND, they will have had appropriate and regular training

-- We have a SENCo, and a number of other staff who have a range of experience and training covering various SEN needs.
+- We have a SENCo and several other staff who have a range of experience and training covering various SEN needs.